 Under the Lens, Into the Known: Over the Garden Wall

-Portraits you know, photographs you don’t, sights you’ve seen but can’t recall, half-remembered lyrics, bygone eras, and recognising the sound of a phonograph without knowing what one looks like.
+Portraits you know, photographs you don’t, sights you’ve seen but can’t recall, half-remembered lyrics, bygone eras, and recognising the sound of a gramophone without knowing what one looks like.

 ‘The Unknown’ of 2014’s Over the Garden Wall is less than it at first glance claims to be.
-A landscape which, like many fairy tales, is navigated by two children lost in the wood; Wirt and Greg.
+An autumnal landscape which, like any fairy tale, is navigated by two children lost in the wood; Wirt and Greg.
 Stumbling upon a hell hound in a grist mill, a manor house with a dispossessed man, and frog lullabies upon a ferry, all in their long walk home.
-Through this world, creator Pat McHale establishes a type of geographic storytelling, wondering the blurry lines of the show’s central question: where do unknowns end, and knowns begin?
+Through this world, creator Pat McHale establishes a ‘geographic storytelling’, wondering the blurry lines of the show’s central question: where do unknowns end, and knowns begin?
 Our hero Wirt navigating these nuances like trees in a wood, on a pilgrimage to nostalgia.

-Motifs of nostalgia, memory, and false-memory are ingrained within each of the show’s ten chapters.
-These motifs conveyed across a variety of forms.
+Motifs of nostalgia, memory, and false-memory are ingrained within each of the show’s ten chapters, conveyed across a variety of forms.
 You may have heard the show’s title already from the late twentieth-century rope-skipping rhyme:

 ‘Over the garden wall